cwshugg/plado/README.md

 * Work Item information (boards)
     * Show all work items assigned to a user

-* Callbacks/Jobs for certain events - Give users the ability to have this program run in a daemon-like mode that monitors for events such as:
+* Callbacks/Jobs for certain events ("Event Monitoring") - Give users the ability to have this program run in a daemon-like mode that monitors for events such as:
     * New PR created in repo
     * New work item created